Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources: The sample

 \subsection{X-ray catalogues}

-In order to retrieve the largest ULX sample possible, we consider the three largest X-ray catalogues to date, generated from observations with \textit{XMM-Newton}, the \textit{Chandra} X-ray observatory and the \textit{Swift} X-ray telescope (XRT).

-From the largest of these catalogues, 4XMM-DR11 \citep{Webb2020}, we select the 496645 point-like sources that have a detection with a reasonable detection flag $SUM\_FLAG\leq 1$ (source parameters may be affected, but spurious detections are unlikely).
-A few extended sources are considered as point-like by the \textit{XMM-Newton} pipeline ($SC\_EXTENT=0$) and remain in this selection.
-They have typically $SC\_EXT\_ML>100$ and $SC\_SUM\_FLAG>1$ or $SC\_EXT\_ML>10^4$, so we remove the 561 corresponding sources.
-We also remove sources below the detection likelihood $SC\_DET\_ML=10$ threshold, to limit the false source rate while still keeping a high fraction of the catalogue sources (83\%).
+To obtain the largest possible ULX sample, we consider the three largest X-ray catalogues to date, generated from observations with \textit{XMM-Newton}, the \textit{Chandra} X-ray observatory and the \textit{Swift} X-ray telescope (XRT).
+From the largest of these catalogues, 4XMM-DR11 \citep{Webb2020}, we select the 496645 point-like sources that have a detection with a reasonable detection flag $\texttt{SUM\_FLAG}\leq 1$ (source parameters may be affected, but spurious detections are unlikely).
+A few extended sources are considered as point-like by the \textit{XMM-Newton} pipeline ($\texttt{SC\_EXTENT}=0$) and remain in this selection.
+They have typically $\texttt{SC\_EXT\_ML}>100$ and $\texttt{SC\_SUM\_FLAG}>1$ or $\texttt{SC\_EXT\_ML}>10^4$, so we remove the 561 corresponding sources.
+We also remove sources below the detection likelihood $\texttt{SC\_DET\_ML}=10$ threshold, to limit the false source rate while still keeping a high fraction of the catalogue sources (83\%).

 The \textit{Chandra} CSC2 catalogue \citep{EvansCSC2010,EvansCSC2019} is treated in a similar way: removing sources flagged as extended or ambiguous (as given in the source name), saturated or overlapping a bright streak.
-Unlike in the \textit{XMM-Newton} pipeline, extended sources seem to be all flagged as extended in the \textit{Chandra pipeline}, but some genuinely point-like sources may also be flagged likewise: from manual inspection, we choose to keep 1217 sources flagged as extended but not being in a confused area and whose median major axis across energy bands (computed in the \textit{Chandra} pipeline) is at most 0.5 arcsec (i.e. the pixel scale of ACIS cameras).
-We keep only sources in the likelihood class TRUE and with a non-zero flux, having detections with a $conf\_code$ lower than 256 (to remove sources with unreliable parameters due to an overlapping extended source); 214757 sources remain after this filtering process.
-As detailed in Section \ref{sec:3.1}, 199 sources flagged by the Chandra pipeline and not included at this stage were added a posteriori to the ULX catalogue after manual inspection.
+Unlike in the \textit{XMM-Newton} pipeline, extended sources seem to be all flagged as extended in the \textit{Chandra} pipeline, but some genuinely point-like sources may also be flagged likewise: from visual inspection, we choose to keep 1217 sources flagged as extended but not being in a confused area and whose median major axis across energy bands (computed in the \textit{Chandra} pipeline) is at most 0.5 arcsec (i.e. the pixel scale of ACIS cameras).
+We keep only sources in the likelihood class \texttt{TRUE} and with a non-zero flux, having detections with a \texttt{conf\_code} lower than 256 (to remove sources with unreliable parameters due to an overlapping extended source); 214757 sources remain after this filtering process.
+As detailed in Section \ref{sec:3.1}, 199 sources not included at this stage (because flagged as extended or confused by the Chandra pipeline) were added a posteriori to the ULX catalogue, after visual inspection.